felipeerias/nan-js-proposal/README.md

 Upon starting NAN, the user of the API would be assigned a unique `sessionId` object, the exact contents of which will depend on the implementation.

-It would receive the session IDs of other users, and would use *those* to discover, validate and connect to them.
+The user would receive the session IDs of other peers, and would use *those* to discover, validate and connect to them.

 While this proposal relies on the exchange of these session IDs as a precondition to discovery and connection, it does not mandate a particular mechanism to do so.
 Two possible options could be:
  - via a secure exchange with the server
  - via a physical tap of the devices, using NFC

-Another aspect that is not (at the moment) covered by this proposal is peer authentication.
+Another aspect that is not currently covered by this proposal is peer authentication.

-## API Overview
+### API Overview

 The read-only property `Navigator.nan` returns an object of type `NanManager` that is the main contact point with the NAN subsystem.